 Social Activities for Emotional Well-being

 Social activities help combat feelings of isolation and depression, which are common in dementia patients.
-Engaging in social activities can improve mood, reduce anxiety, and enhance overall well-being.
+Engaging in social activities can improve mood, reduce anxiety, enhance overall well-being, and form bonding.

 - Volunteer together at an animal shelter